pfsense/docs/source/general/can-i-sell-pfsense.rst

 Can I sell pfSense
 ==================

-Many consulting companies offer pfSense solutions to their customers.
+Many consulting companies offer pfSense® solutions to their customers.
 A business or individual can load pfSense for themselves, friends, relatives, employers, and, yes, even customers, so long as the Trademark Guidelines and |license|
 requirements as detailed on the website are obeyed by all parties involved.